|Birth: ||Dec. 22, 1932|

 |Death: ||Dec.
 13, 1952|

-Although Curtis died in Missouri, his body was taken back to Tallahatchie Co., Mississippi, the community where he grew up, to be buried with his mother who had died giving birth to him just 20 years earlier; finally reunited.
+Although Curtis died in Missouri, his body was taken back to Tallahatchie Co., Mississippi, the community where he grew up, to be buried and finally reunited, next to his mother who had died giving birth to him just 20 years earlier.

-Curtis died in a tragic auto wreck when only a week before his 20th birthday.
-The wreck also critically injured his only brother, when they were returning from an out-of-town hardwood flooring installation, for the family business, Lawson Bros Flooring.
+Only a week before his 20th birthday Curtis died in a tragic highway wreck, which also critically injured his only brother.
+They were returning from an out-of-town hardwood flooring installation, for the family business, Lawson Bros Flooring.

 Luther Warren 'Sonny' Lawson

-and another sister not listed because she is still living.
+and another sister not listed because she is still living, as of 2014.